United States and the International Monetary Fund

 The United States was a founding member of the International Monetary Fund (IMF), having hosted the other countries at the IMF’s founding conference, the Bretton Woods Conference, in 1944.
+The US delegation played an integral role in the establishment of the basic tenets of the IMF and maintains a large presence in the workings of the organization.

 In addition, under the Bretton Woods system, other countries’ currencies were kept at a fixed exchange rate to the U.S. dollar, which in turn was pegged to the value of gold.

 Later in the 20th century, the U.S. began to accumulate balance-of-payment debt and its gold reserve (once 60% of all gold) began to shrink.
 As a result, in 1971, the U.S. ended the fixed exchange rate between dollars and gold in the Nixon shock.

 The US continues to be the largest financial contributor to the IMF.
 As such, it has the most voting power (at 17%) and can effectively veto any motion.
 It also has close relations with IMF leadership.